 Do I need accommodation?
 Can I still book?

-All students are encouraged to be in Galway from September, to be available for on-campus learning, and to experience the fullest student learning experience possible, given the COVID-19 restrictions.
+You are encouraged to be in Galway from September, to be available for on-campus learning, and to experience the fullest student learning experience possible, given the COVID-19 restrictions.

 All of our campus accommodation is already booked for the next academic year and our team in the residences are developing plans, in compliance with public health guidelines, to ensure the safe return of residents to campus.
 We will have many virtual events and activities organised to support our students settle into university life.